TeskaLabs/asab/docs/how-tos/03_rest_api.md

 In this tutorial, you'll learn how to create a basic ASAB microservice that provides a REST HTTP API.
 This microservice will implement **CREATE**, **READ**, **UPDATE** and **DELETE** functionality, in another words: **CRUD**.

 We will also use [MongoDB](https://www.mongodb.com/) as a database running on [Docker](https://docs.docker.com/).
-If you're not familiar with CRUD, MongoDB, or Docker, take the time to learn the basics, because they are the foundations of the backend programming with ASAB.
+If you're not familiar with CRUD, MongoDB, or Docker, take the time to learn the basics, because they are the foundations of backend programming with ASAB.

 Set up the project with Docker and MongoDB
 ------------------------------------------